Julien-R44/hot-hook/README.md

 Once you use an import, Node.js loads the module into memory and keeps it in cache.
 This means that if you import the same module multiple times in your application, Node.js will load it only once throughout the application's lifetime.

-This is problematic for hot module reloading.
+This is problematic for hot module replacement.

 Previously, with CommonJS (require), we had control over this Node.js cache.
 We could remove a module from the cache (`delete require.cache`), and thus a require on this module would force Node.js to fetch the latest version of the module.

 So, how do we do this in ESM?
 There have been lots of discussions on this topic for a while (https://github.com/nodejs/node/issues/49442, https://github.com/nodejs/help/issues/2806).
 But for now, there's no official solution.
 However, there is a trick.
 A trick that causes memory leaks, but they are so minimal that it shouldn't be a problem for most applications.
 Especially since we use this trick ONLY in development mode.

-This trick is what Hot Hook uses to do hot module reloading.
+This trick is what Hot Hook uses to do hot module replacement.
 And it simply involves adding a query parameter to the URL of the imported module.
 This forces Node.js to load again the module, thus getting the latest version of the module.

 ```ts
 await import('./app.js?v=1')